crate/cloud-reference/docs/overview.rst

 first-time users, an organization called "My organization" is automatically created upon first login.

-To see list of all the clusters in your organization, go to the Account tab in your left-hand menu:
+To see list of all the organizations your account is associated with, go to the My Account page in the dropdown menu in the top-right.

 .. image:: _assets/img/organization-dashboard.png
    :alt: Cloud Console organization overview